-• Non-smokers have fewer or less severe

-side-effects during cancer treatment.
-For example, chest problems such as chest infections

-- Smoking can reduce how well chemotherapy or radiotherapy work - Not smoking can help you to heal better after surgery - Not smoking reduces the risk of other illnesses
+- Non-smokers are likely to have fewer or less severe side-effects during cancer treatment.
+For example, chest infections - Smoking can reduce how well chemotherapy or radiotherapy work - Not smoking can help you to heal better after surgery - Quitting reduces your chance of further illness

-If you would like advice or support on quitting, call the HSE Quit Team on CallSave 1800 201 203 or Freetext QUIT to 50100.
-Some hospitals have smoking cessation officers who can help and support you.
+If you would like advice or support on quitting, call the HSE Quit Team on CallSave 1800 201 203, visit www.QUIT.ie or Freetext QUIT to 50100.
+Some hospitals have a stop-smoking service, with advisors who can help and support you.